osnircunha/x2libras/nodejs_backend/README.md

 ##### GET /api/libras/video/:id
 Return a video file based on the given file name.
-The videos are currently stored at a Cloudant database and are available at http://www.ines.gov.br - Instituto Nacional de Educação de Surdos (INES)
+The videos are currently stored at a Bluemix Cloudant database and are available at http://www.ines.gov.br - Instituto Nacional de Educação de Surdos (INES)

 ##### GET /api/translation/translate?text=query
 Return a list of translations comma separated based on given query.
 The query could be a simple string or a list of string comma separated.